-State Regulations in WisconsinCompare Car Insurance Rates in 3 Easy Steps
+State Regulations in WisconsinCompare Car Insurance Quotes in 3 Steps

 Buying a new or used car is not just an investment for many people; it's a big deal, a large transaction, and an exciting time.
 Americans rely on motor vehicles to safely transport us to and from work and to carry our families in comfort and care.

 As much as we want to enjoy our vehicles, it's important to remember that safety should be the top priority.
 When the weather turns stormy and the snow piles up, it's much more important to arrive safely and warmly than it is to have a built-in DVD player.

 There are lots of cars that are safe and reliable; unfortunately, there are more than a few clunkers out there, too, sporting a nice paint job and a few extra dazzling goodies.
 With the winter weather in Wisconsin, reliability is important.
 Getting stalled or breaking down in late January can be more than just an inconvenience, it can be deadly.

 If you're buying a vehicle from an individual, it's especially important for you to look into a vehicle history report.

 The first, foremost, and best advice to remember when car shopping is to buy from a reputable dealer.

 That does not mean that you can't get a good, safe car from a private party―you can.
 But, before you hand over the money, be sure to have it examined by a reputable mechanic.
 It may cost you a few bucks, but in the end, it will be worth every penny.